-Brand Power #1 - 7 ways to an engaging business name
+Brand Power #1 - 7 steps to creating an engaging brand name

 Powerful brands rely on two things: Engagement and Differentiation.
 This is the first of two blogs which cover each of these aspects of effective branding and outline ways to incorporate brand power into your business name.

 Creating engagement and differentiation is crucial to effective branding - and it’s a vital element of effective business naming, too.

 Brand power #1: Engagement